dotn8/git-untracker/README.md

 Jim would then commit this file and push it to the central repository.
 Ellie would pull that change down.
 Now, they can make changes to `App.config` and git will never commit those changes.
 They don't have to worry about `App.config` conflicts anymore.

+Note: the purpose of this use case is not to justify this software.
+It's to describe a simple problem and solution that potential users can identify with.

 ## What does `.gituntrack` do

 1. If a tracked file is listed in `.gituntrack` then that file's changes will never be committed.